nolauren/dh2017/assignment2.md

 You can make several requests to capture all the data or you need to select a subset.
 If you do not, you will get a random generated subset from JStor.
 Do not use a random subset.

-##
+## Formatting
-Once you have the data, please email me.
 The data will need to be processed and we are using Andrew Goldstone’s [Count2Text](https://github.com/agoldst/dfr-analysis/blob/master/count2txt) technique on GitHub.
-If you are comfortable, feel free to do it yourself!
+We will do this in class.
 Here is how:

 1. Download the code from github.
 Save the code to your Desktop.
 2. In the terminal, type: